paramountsky7/paramountsky7/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working with at [Oracle](https://www.oracle.com) with their [AI Apps](https://www.oracle.com/in/artificial-intelligence/ai-apps/) team.
 - 🌱 I’m currently learning Spring Boot.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm an astrophysics geek, amatuer singer, and history lover.
 I also write pieces of poetry, blogs, and play badminton!